rpalovics/Alpenglow/docs/source/alpenglow.cpp.rst

 General interfaces
 ------------------

-This is the general_interfaces header file.
+This module contains the general interfaces that are implemented by classes belonging to different modules.